-- Now the Ghosted NIC’s should be visible and you should be able to just uninstall them, just by right-clicking them and select uninstall
+- Now the Ghosted NIC’s should be visible, and you should be able to uninstall them just by right-clicking them and selecting uninstall

-It’s a quite straightfoward procedure to follow, but it can become a very tedious job if you need to go through these for a high number of VM’s.
+It’s a quite straightforward procedure to follow, but it can become a very tedious job if you need to go through these for a high number of VM’s.

-And there’s more to it… from time to time, Device Manager does not seem to respond to the uninstall command.
-You click uninstall, you do a refresh and the device is still there.
-Issueing multiple uninstall commands won’t help you either.
+And there’s more to it.
+From time to time, Device Manager does not seem to respond to the uninstall command.
+You click uninstall, you do a refresh, and the device is still there.
+Issuing multiple uninstall commands won’t help you either.

 So then there is the option to dive into the Registry and carve out the Ghost device by hand.
-It can be done, but it will take a lot of time and is not without any risk.
+It can be done, but it will take time and is not without any risk.